Klipper3d/klipper/docs/Installation.md

 Klipper startup script also places a log in **/tmp/klippy.log** which provides more detailed information.

-In addition to common g-code commands, Klipper supports a few extended commands - "status" and "restart" are examples of these commands.
+In addition to common G-Code commands, Klipper supports a few extended commands - "status" and "restart" are examples of these commands.
 Use the "help" command to get a list of other extended commands.